gnudatalanguage/gdl/paper/paper.md

 # Statement of Need

+Interactive Data Language (`IDL`) is a commercial, domain-specific language used for processing data in various scientific fields, including astronomy, geosciences, biology, hyperspectral, and medical imaging.
+Although IDL is not so widely used in these days for scientific computing as the rise of modern computing languages such as Python, there are a lot of legacy IDL codes still being used these days.
+Undoubtedly, porting such legacy codes to new languages would require a huge effort, it is much more ecnonomic to run them with IDL.
+To run such IDL codes without any financial constraints, there have been several efforts to create a freeware clone of IDL, including Fawlty Language (<https://www.flxpert.hu/fl/>).
+Fawlty Language is a very successful implementation as it supports nearly 100% of the latest IDL 8.0 syntax.
+However, Faulty Language is not 100% guaranteed to behave exactly the same as IDL compiler when it comes to running legacy IDL codes, since it is not an open-source software package and users cannot easily report and fix their own problems to run their IDL codes.
-The GDL project is an international effort to create a clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run the vast body of scientific legacy codes without any technical, legal or financial constraints.

-`GDL` has been developed for over four decades with public funding throughout academic institutions around the world.
+The GDL project is an international effort to create a free software clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run the vast body of scientific legacy codes without any technical, legal or financial constraints. `GDL` has been developed for over four decades with public funding throughout academic institutions around the world.
 The initial development was done by **Marc Schellens** almost 20 years ago (commit history preserved on `GitHub` dates back to 2004) and since then a continuous development has been carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions (@Coulais_et_al_2010, @Coulais_et_al_2012, @Coulais_et_al_2014, @Coulais_et_al_2019, @Duvert_et_al_2020).
 As a result, we have recently announced GDL 1.0.

 In terms of compatibility, `GDL` aims at a full compatibility with modern `IDL` language specification, including partial support of the `IDL` 8 specification and above.
 In addition, `GDL` is partially compatible with `PV-WAVE`, another data